alexa-samples/skill-sample-nodejs-quiz-game/step-by-step/6-publication.md

        | Your first example phrase **must** include a wake word and your invocation name. |
        | Example phrases **must** provide a contextual response. |

-    *  **These three example phrases are most likely to be the first thing that users will try when they interact with your skill.** Make sure each of them work well, and provide an excellent user experience.
+    *  **Choose three example phrases that are likely to be the most common ways that users will attempt to interact with your skill.**  Make sure that each of them works well, and provides an excellent user experience.

-5.  **Provide a comprehensive list of keywords for users that are searching for new skills.**  This is an optional field, and the Alexa Skill Store search will find the words in your Skill Name and descriptions, so you don't need to overdo it.
+5.  **Provide a comprehensive list of keywords for users that are searching for new skills.**  This is an optional field, and the searching the [Alexa app](http://alexa.amazon.com) will also find the words in your Skill Name and descriptions, so you don't need to overdo it.
 That being said, if there are words that you want users to find your skill with, you should include them here.
-(You can just separate them with commas.)
+Separate the keywords with commas.

     <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/quiz-game/6-5-keywords._TTH_.png" />